pantheon-systems/documentation/source/content/guides/secrets/02-secrets-overview.md

 ### The life of a secret

-When a given runtime (e.g. Integrated Composer or an environment php runtime) fetches secrets for a given site (and env), the process will be as follows:
+When a given runtime (e.g. Integrated Composer or an environment PHP runtime) fetches secrets for a given site (and environment), the process will be as follows:

 - Fetch secrets for site (of the given type and scopes).